anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   ]
 }
 ~~~~
-{: #PCAC title='Representation of CA certificate(s) data with registrar signature' artwork-align="left"}
+{: #cacerts_header title='JWS Protected Header Example within PER' artwork-align="left"}

+#### JWS Signature

+The registrar MUST sign the caCerts artifact using its LDevID credential.
+The JWS Signature is generated over the JWS Protected Header and the JWS Payload as described in {{Section 5.1 of RFC7515}}.

 ## Supply Voucher to Pledge {#voucher}

-It is assumed that the Registrar-Agent already obtained the bootstrapping response objects from the domain registrar and can supply them to the pledge:
+Once the Registrar-Agent has acquired the following three bootstrapping artifacts, it can supply them to the pledge starting with the Voucher':

-* voucher-response - Voucher (from MASA via Registrar)
+* Voucher': voucher countersigned by the registrar (from MASA via Registrar)
-* wrapped-CA-certificate(s)-response - CA certificates
-* enrollment-response - LDevID (Pledge) certificate (from CA via registrar)
+* Enroll-Resp: pledge LDevID certificate (from Key Infrastructure via registrar)

-To deliver these response objects, the Registrar-Agent will re-connect to the pledge.
+* caCerts: domain trust anchors (from Key Infrastructure via Registrar)

-To contact the pledge, it may either discover the pledge as described in {{discovery_uc2_ppa}} or use stored information from the first contact with the pledge.
+Reconnecting to the pledge might require to re-discover the pledge as described in {{discovery_uc2_ppa}}.

-Preconditions in addition to {{pvr}}:

-* Registrar-Agent: obtained voucher and LDevID certificate and optionally IDevID CA certificates.
-  The IDevID CA certificate is necessary, when the connection between the Registrar-Agent and the pledge is established using TLS to enable the Registrar-Agent to validate the pledges' IDevID certificate during the TLS handshake as described in {{tpvr}}.

-The Registrar-Agent MAY optionally use TLS to protect the communication as outlined in {{tpvr}}.

-The Registrar-Agent provides the information via distinct pledge endpoints as following.
+The Registrar-Agent MAY stored information from the first connection with the pledge to optimize.

+Optionally, TLS MAY be used to provide privacy for this exchange between the Registrar-Agent and the pledge (see {{pledgehttps}}).

-{{exchangesfig_uc2_6}} shows the provisioning of the voucher to the pledge.
-The following subsections describe the corresponding artifacts.
+{{exchangesfig_uc2_6}} shows the provisioning of the voucher to the pledge and the following subsections describe the corresponding artifacts.

 ~~~~ aasvg
 +--------+    +------------+    +-----------+    +--------+    +------+